As I do for every country here on the blog, I've created a post full of fun facts about Croatia. Check it out!

 22. Mount Dinara is the highest mountain in Croatia, with a peak standing 1,831 meters high.
 The mountain is part of the Dinaric Alps, a mountain range that extends across Croatia, Slovenia, Bosnia, Serbia, and three other countries.

 23. Veliki Tabor Castle in Hum Košnicki, Croatia, is rich with architectural style and history.
-The main building – an inner pentagonal structure – dates back to the 12th century.
+The main building — an inner pentagonal structure — dates back to the 12th century.
 The four side towers surrounding it were added in the 15th century.
-A popular tourist attraction, the castle now houses a museum which offers guided tours and workshops.
+A popular tourist attraction, the castle now houses a museum that offers guided tours and workshops.

 24. The Danube River is the second longest river in Europe.
 It flows through more countries than any other river in the world — ten in all — and Croatia is one of them.
 The Danube originates in Germany and flows southeast for 2,860 km before emptying into the Black Sea.
 It is well known for its beauty — so well known that Austrian composer Johann Strauss wrote “The Blue Danube Waltz” in its honor.

 25. Zagreb is the capital of Croatia.
 The architecture of this beautiful city is a reminder of the country's turbulent history, showing a mixture of classic designs mixed with the stark structures popular in the socialist regimes of the past.